asilkro/CourseTracker/CourseTracker.Maui/README.md

 ### Evaluator-Specific Notes
 **Please use the data setup button on the app's main screen to load the required evaluation data.**

-- This must be run on empty tables to work properly.
+- Please load the evaluation data before adding other data.
-- If you have already added data, you will need to reset the database by clearing the tables first.
+- If you have already added data, you will need to reset the database by using the button on the home page.
-- You may do so with the labelled button on the main screen.
+- When prompted, please allow the application to access your device's notifications as this is required for proper functionality.
+If you do not allow this, the application will be unable to send you reminders for upcoming assessments and courses.
+    - *If you do not receive a "Notifications Working" notification after doing this, please close and reopen the application and try again.*

 ## Important User Information

 1. The application is designed to be used on a mobile device and will work best on hardware.
 It relies on Android version 12.1 and above.

-2. If prompted, please allow the application to access your device's notifications as this is required for proper functionality.
+2. When prompted, please allow the application to access your device's notifications as this is required for proper functionality.
+If you do not allow this, the application will be unable to send you reminders for upcoming assessments and courses.
+ - *If you do not receive a "Notifications Working" notification after doing this, please close and reopen the application and try again.*

-3. If the application is run through an Android emulator, you are likely to encounter issues with the Terms List page not populating properly.
-This is a known bug/issue MAUI inside Visual Studio 2022 and it's interaction with the Android Emulator and not the application or code itself.
+3. If the application is run through an Android emulator, you are likely to encounter issues with the pages containing ListViews not populating properly.
+This is a known bug/issue with MAUI inside Visual Studio 2022 and it's interaction with the Android Emulator and **not the application or code itself.**

 	- To work around this issue, you can run the application on a physical device **(recommended)**, or open the XAML file (ie ListTerms.xaml) and make a small change *(changing CachingStrategy="RecycleElement" to "RetainElement" as an example)** and then save the file.
 	- The ListView should display correctly after.

-4. There are known [issues with collections](https://github.com/dotnet/maui/issues/19357) and [bindings](https://github.com/dotnet/maui/issues/20002) in MAUI that may cause the Lists to not populate properly.
+4. There are [known issues with collections](https://github.com/dotnet/maui/issues/19357) and [bindings](https://github.com/dotnet/maui/issues/20002) in MAUI that may cause the Lists to not populate properly.
 This is an issue with the MAUI framework and not the application or code itself.

 ## Application Workflow Overview: